IcedToffe/Filipino-Recipe/README.md

 ## Why I built this

-Most beginner "recipe" projects just call a public recipe API.
+I made this because it was so hard for me pick a food in boarding house as a solo living.
+Also, most beginner "recipe" projects just call a public recipe API.
 I wanted to build my own dataset instead  a `recipes.json` file I wrote myself and practice `fetch`, `async/await`, and rendering lists dynamically from real JSON instead of hardcoding everything into the HTML.